mirontoli/tolle-rasp/python_scripts/tollediscordbot001/README.md

 pip install -r requirements.txt
 ```

+(If required, you might need to install venv: `sudo apt install python3-venv -y`).

 In Visual Studio Code the virtual environment will be loaded automatically, so just press F5.

 If in terminal, activate the virtual environment